The October ‘43 Travel Grant

 The October ’43 Travel Grant is dedicated to young students and professionals who work with issues regarding refugees and/or the protection of minorities in either the academic, social, political or practical field.
 The travel grant applies to projects on Danish conditions or Danish engagements abroad.

 The travel grant is established in commemoration of the solidarity of Danish civil society in its rescue of its Jewish countrymen and -women in October 1943.

-Applications Applicants are requested to describe their project on one page and submit a budget.
-The 2020 grant will focus on travels with the purpose of collecting information for a project, or doing a project, on minimum a university master’s level.
+Applicantions for the 2022 Travel Grant will open this fall.
+Applicants are requested to describe their project in no more than 400 words and submit a budget.
+The grant will focus on travels with the purpose of collecting information for a project, or doing a project, on minimum a university master’s level.

 The October ’43 Travel Grant does not cover expenses for studying abroad or school trips abroad.

-Submit your application here(a form will open in a new window.
-The form is in Danish but applications can be submitted in English).
+Submit your application (the form is in Danish but applications can be submitted in English).

-The Travel Grant Award Ceremony will take place every year in October/November at a public event in Copenhagen, (travel to/from Copenhagen is not covered by Humanity in Action or the travel grant).
-The grantee will commit him-/herself to tell about their project at next year’s award.
+The Travel Grant Award Ceremony will take place each year at a public event in Copenhagen, (travel to/from Copenhagen is not covered by Humanity in Action or the travel grant).
+The grantee is comitted to tell about the project at next year’s award.

 The travel grant will be distributed according to the board’s decision in either one portion a year for the amount of DKK 30,000 or divided in two smaller portions of DKK 15,000 each.
 It is the Travel Grant Board who selects the recipient or recipients.
 Board members: Mette Davidsen, cultural editor, Politiken, Anders Jerichow, Senior Correspondent at Politiken and former Chair of the Humanity in Action Denmark Board of Directors through many years, and Annette Milner, Client Services Director at Brandhouse and manager of the October ’43 Travel Grant.